 No pets of any description are allowed on the property.
-SERVICE or ASSISTANCE animals are not considered pets.
-ASSISTANCE animals are animals that provide disability-related assistance, support, or provide service to persons with disabilities and are exempt from the pet policy and from the refundable pet deposit.
+SERVICE or ASSISTANCE animals are not considered pets and are not required to comply with the provisions of the Pet Policy.
+Service or Assistance animals are those animals specifically required to assist individuals with documented disabilities.
 Please notify Management if you require a Service or Assistance animal.